bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 deleteDatabaseCluster($namespace, $name, $cleanupBackupStorage): \Everest\Model\IoK8sApimachineryPkgApisMetaV1StatusV2
 ```

-Delete the specified database cluster
+Delete database cluster

-Delete the specified database cluster
+This API deletes the database cluster specified by the `name` and `namespace`.

 ### Example